eq-op/app-throttle/README.md

 Set Windows app or game process priority (high, normal, low) on-the-fly via hot keys.

 What Is Process Priority? <br>
 Process priority in Windows determines how the operating system allocates CPU resources to running applications.
 Every process is assigned a priority level that influences how often it gets scheduled for execution compared to others.
 Think of it as giving a task a louder (or quieter) “voice” in asking the CPU for attention.

-App-Throttle supports HIGH, NORMAL and LOW process priority settings for a given app or game. <br>
+App-Throttle supports HIGH, NORMAL and LOW process priority settings for a given app or game. <br> <br>
 HIGH: Suitable for tasks that must run promptly like games or video renderings. <br>
 NORMAL: Default for most apps - balanced resource sharing. <br>
 LOW: Minimum priority, ideal for background applications.